 This is a deliberately destructive biostimulant cocktail designed to greatly amplify the capabilities of the baseline body.
 It is often considered to be the 'last gasp' of the pure baseline warrior concept.

-- Pencil Missile - Text by Anders Sandberg
+- Railgun - Text by M. Alan Kazlev

 - Shoulder Laser - Text by Steve Bowers